 The goal of the Texas Beach Watch Web application is to provide the public with information about water quality at selected recreational beaches along the Texas coast.

 Find your perfect beach!
 From fishing and boat ramps, to camping and BBQ—the Texas coast provides a wealth of resources to all visitors.
 The GLO is proud to offer this free resource to help you explore all that our shores have to offer.

-Scroll through the pages to view interactive maps and information pertaining to Texas energy history.
-Utilize the slider bar at the bottom of the Energy Map of Texas to get a more detailed view.
+Scroll through the pages to view interactive maps and information about the state’s energy history.
+Use the slider bar at the bottom of the Energy Map of Texas to get a more detailed view.

 Resource Management Codes (RMCs) are assigned to state-owned tracts in Texas bays and the Gulf of Mexico, providing development guidelines for activities within each tract.
 The codes enhance protection of sensitive natural resources by providing recommendations for minimizing adverse impacts from mineral exploration and development activities.
 The codes include recommendations from the U.S. Fish and Wildlife Service, National Marine Fisheries Service, Texas Parks and Wildlife Department, Texas Historical Commission, and the U.S. Army Corps of Engineers.

 The Texas Coastal Sediments Geodatabase (TxSed) contains sediment-related geospatial and geotechnical data.
-TxSed can help to identify compatible sediment resources for proposed beach nourishment or habitat restoration projects, and can be used as an aid in the permitting/regulatory processes for such projects.
+TxSed can help identify compatible sediment resources for proposed beach nourishment or habitat restoration projects, and can be used as an aid in the permitting/regulatory processes for such projects.